Buseoksa: History

 In the era of Uisang were several conflicts among the norms of Buddhism.
 He would like to accomplish the harmonious values between denominations and among people in social context.
 The conflicts were the impact of unification of Silla after a long war with Tang China.
 To harmonize subjected people, the royal power was required to establish the center of spiritual contents, one of which was to build the temples based on Uisang's Huayan school.
 In this way, each central area came to hold one Huayan temple in the end, leading to back off from chaotic social and political instability in the late 7th century.

 During the Goryeo dynasty, the temple was called as Seondal or Heunggyo temple.
 In 1916, stained paper was found to tell that Muryangsujeon building had been re-built in early years of Goryeo whereas there was arson of enemy in 1358.
 Muryangsujeon and Josadong shrine were built in 1376 and in 1377, respectively.

 Architecture

-Koreans perceive the ability to harmonize building and nature as the essence of architecture, Buseok Temple is located on a steep mountain.
+Koreans perceive the ability to harmonize building and nature as the essence of architecture, Buseoksa is located on a steep mountain.

 Ancient architects sought to arrange buildings in a manner which made the maximization of the adjoining land possible, rather than digging and turning inclined land into a plain, they preferred to create a plain by building stone walls along the slope of the mountain and then arranging the buildings accordingly.
 There are a grand total of nine stone walls on the temple grounds.
 Koreans regard these nine sets of stairs linked to the stone walls as representing the nine stairs toward Mandala or the nine staircases which one must traverse in order to reach Nirvana.